This set of Frequently Asked Questions are intended to help newcomers to The Apache Software Foundation understand how we work.

 If you don't find a solution send a concise, but detailed, request for support to the appropriate user mailing list (you will usually need to subscribe first).
 Indicate that you have read the appropriate documentation and explain what you have tried, what you expect to happen and what actually happens.

 Be patient waiting for a response: give it at least three working days before you send a second message.
 People are busy, they will deal with your request when they can.
-If you need urgent help it is best not to rely on the community support channels and find someone willing to support you for a fee.
+If you need urgent help it is best not to rely on the community support channels and find an outside organization willing to support you for a fee.
+Remember that Apache committers are generally working as volunteers on Apache mailing lists.

 It is worth noting that people are more willing to help those who contribute back to the project in some way.
 If you hit a problem that was not documented then it is likely others will too.
 A good idea is to send a patch to the project to improve its documentation.
 This means that those who follow in your footsteps get an answer in the first step above and you start to build merit in the community that will result in further help in the future.